-Our analysis of the EU's foreign policy and external relations with Africa, Latin America and Asia suggests that the EU uses a variety of instruments and models of engagement to foster relations with countries and regional partners.
-As we have seen, EU-driven interregionalism tends to be multifaceted, with different issues and themes receiving different emphasis in different counterpart regions and in different issue-areas/security sectors.
+Our analysis of the EU's interregional cooperation with Africa, Latin America and Asia reveals that the EU uses a variety of instruments and models of engagement to foster relations with countries and regional partners.
+As we have seen, EU-driven interregional cooperation tends to be multifaceted, with different issues and themes receiving different emphasis in different counterpart regions and in different security issues.
 Interregional policy is, therefore, not a fixed set of guidelines but rather is subject to adaptation.
-A comparative assessment suggests a variation in the way that the EU conducts its foreign policies towards different regions (Söderbaum & Stålgren 2010).
+A comparative assessment suggests a variation in the way that the EU conducts its foreign policies towards different regions (also see Söderbaum and Stålgren, 1200).

 This implies that the EU does not appear to have a specific preference for one particular model of cooperation.
 It is evident that the EU tends to be pragmatic in its various relationships with the rest of the world.
-In this regard, the EU increasingly behaves as an actor on a variety of levels in world affairs - having "a global strategy" (Farrell 2010; Söderbaum & Stålgren 2010).
+In this regard, the EU increasingly behaves as an actor on a variety of levels in world affairs - having "a global strategy" (Farrell 2010; Söderbaum and Stålgren 2010).
 Far from being locked into a specific foreign policy doctrine (such as interregionalism), the EU uses any type of policy that it has at its disposal and which appears to be most suited to a given objective.
-For instance, Santander (2010) shows that as long as European economic interests are not threatened, the EU concentrates its energy on the multilateral negotiations within the WTO, instead of further deepening the interregional relationship between the EU and Mercosur.